phildav/llm.rs/README.md

 ### Without NVIDIA GPU (Mac & others)

+Fortunately it is also possible to develop without an NVIDIA GPU on your local computer.
+This is what I need with devcontainer and modal.com.

-This project ships with a `devcontainer.json` for CUDA + Rust development.
+With devcontainer, part of your IDE is running inside a container.
+This project ships with a `devcontainer.json` that pulls a CUDA enabled image + Rust.
+Thus you can make the IDE linting work as expected and build the project locally.

-For example, in Cursor:
+To use it in Cursor for instance:
 `Cmd + Shift + P` → **Dev Container: Rebuild and Reopen in Container**.
+This opens a new Cursor window on the project in which you can develop as usual and build.

-To actually run CUDA training, you’ll need cloud GPUs.
+Then to actually run CUDA training or tests with CUDA, you will need a GPU.
 One option is [modal.com](https://modal.com/docs/guide#getting-started):

 1. Create a Modal account.
 2. Install Python package: